 Most of the individual participant benefits payable from the Benefits Completion Plan fund are relatively small and predictable.
 However, as noted above, substantial benefits have become payable, and will continue to be possible, as a result of the deaths of current and potential participants.
-Table 3 below shows that 3 individuals have potential death benefits of \$1,000,000 or greater.
-The two largest potential death benefits total \$4,200,000.
-All 3 individuals are still active employees.
+Table 3 below shows that 4 individuals have potential death benefits above or approaching \$1,000,000.
+The two largest potential death benefits total over \$2,100,000.
+One of these individuals is a current member receiving monthly benefits; the other three are still active employees.

+TABLE 3

+Potential Death Benefits

+Above or Approaching \$1 Million

-Potential Do of \$1 milli Payable from the Ber BLE 3 eath Benefits ion or more nefits Completion Plan
+Payable from the Benefits Completion in 2019

-Employee A \$3,100,000
+Employee A \$1,170,000

-Employee B 1,100,000
+Employee B \$940,000

-Employee C 1,000,000
+Employee C \$830,000

+Retiree A \$780,000